bigprof-software/appgini-customization-cookbook/highlight-rows-due-today.md

   })
 })
 ```
-In the above query, replace `due_date` with the actual name of the due date field and `tablename` with the actual table name.
+In the above code, replace `due_date` with the actual name of the due date field and `tablename` with the actual table name.